Gloogger/PLCopenNotes/KapIII.md

 </p>
 By _"enable"_ it simply means to power up the motor, so the rotor is no longer free to rotate. _MC_Power_ will take in some data, tells the actual implementation to do the powering stuff, and then output some other data. _MC_Power_ is one of the most commonly used FB, and we will take a much detailed look at it later.

-## Two types of FB: Enable and Execute
+## Two Types of FB: Enable and Execute
 There are two types of function blocks, namely the "Enable" type and the "Execute" type.
 Generally, these two types of FB have the following interface:
 <p align="center">
     <img src="https://lh6.googleusercontent.com/_PhNW35qFPgOTRNTh0fpo6F1rBWrsu134fXYIxNf50b_s9YxgQdnCFOuEexs7V3ruuc_7gjxDmRpO0n2cixm=w2880-h1380-rw" class="ndfHFb-c4YZDc-HiaYvf-RJLb9c" alt="当前显示fig_1_3.png" aria-hidden="true">